brunosg-dev/bruno-gomes-portfolio/README.md

 A one-page learning portfolio created to document my progress as an ITonlinelearning Coding Diploma student.

+The programme is career-focused, mapped to the SFIA Framework, and designed to build practical skills through projects, GitHub portfolio development, and full-stack learning progression.

 This project is not intended to present me as an experienced developer yet.
 Its purpose is to show my learning journey, practical course activities, current skills, and progress toward full-stack development.

 ## Live Website